Justice in a changing climate

 General objective:

-To empower local groups and communities to effectively advocate for just and inclusive climate actions.
+To empower local groups and communities that advocate for just and inclusive climate action.

 Specific objectives: